top of page

 Growing Garlic

-Garlic grows in many regions around the world, including temperate regions, subtropical and tropical regions.
 Garlic is typically grown by planting an individual garlic clove.
 Cloves are separated from a garlic bulb.
 One clove, given the right conditions, will produce a garlic bulb or head containing many cloves, so it is a productive plant for sure!
 The garlic plant sends up an elongated, cylinder-shaped, solid, smooth stem, which can grow up 3 feet tall.
 The leaves, which are flattish, narrow, and about fifteen centimeters long, emerge from the bottom of the plant.
 Garlic plants have narrow, skinny leaves and they need all the sun they can get, and they need as little competition as possible from weeds.

 Garlic, a Plant Description

-Science has provided garlic growers and garlic connoisseurs, with definitive information about the confusing subject of garlic groups and varieties.
+Science has provided garlic growers and garlic connoisseurs with definitive information about the confusing subject of garlic groups and varieties.
 In 2003, Dr. Joachim Keller of the Institute the Leibniz Institute for Plant Genetics and Crop Plant Research in Gatersleben Germany, and Dr. Gayle Volk of the USDA in Colorado, used science to perform DNA analyses of garlics.
 They classified garlic into ten distinct groups including:

 • Five hardneck varieties called Porcelain, Purple Stripe, Marbled Purple Stripe, Glazed Purple Stripe, and Rocambole.